China's bravado belies worries over trade clashes with US

 The trade dispute has roiled the stock market, where the benchmark Shanghai Composite index has tumbled 12 percent in the past two weeks.
 Longer-term trends are a factor, but uncertainty over trade is taking a toll, analysts say.

-Some prominent Chinese experts say Beijing may have miscalculated the pain the U.S. tariffs could inflict on export manufacturers' already razor-thin margins, and overplayed its hand.
+Some prominent Chinese experts say Beijing may have underestimated the pain the U.S. tariffs could inflict on export manufacturers' already razor-thin margins, and overplayed its hand.

 "I strongly urge the Chinese government to fully estimate the negative impact of the trade war on the Chinese economy and adopt practical and pragmatic measures to avoid or mitigate a trade war," Yu Zhi, a professor at Shanghai University of Finance and Economics, said in an interview.